didasy/gobarcode/README.md

 # gobarcode
-A barcode and qr-code reader using libzbar
+A barcode and qr-code reader using libzbar.

+You need to install `libzbar-dev` and `zbar-tools` before using this package.